Ashistry/ashistry/content/posts/hugo-theme-tutorial/index.md

 ```TOML
  taxonomy = ['html']
 ```
-This explicitly sets the output to taxonomy (in this example) to just HTML.
+This explicitly sets the output for taxonomy (in this example) to just HTML.
+I'll be real, I don't know the fine details of this.

 Hugo has a built in RSS template.
 If you want to change it, add a home.rss.xml file and a section.rss.xml file in your layouts folder (and other types, as needed.)